About Me

 Photo Credit: Erielle Bakkum

-Kristine Palmieri is a historian of science and knowledge in the German and English speaking worlds, whose work spans the modern and early modern periods.
-Her work focuses especially on the history of philology and language studies, the history of the human sciences, as well as the history of scholarly practices and scientific methods.
+Kristine Palmieri is a historian of science and knowledge in the German and English speaking worlds since 1700.
+Her research expertise encompasses the history of philology and language studies, the history of the human sciences, and the history of women in science.
+These ostensibly disparate topics are united by her overarching focus on the history of scholarly practices and scientific methods, the embeddedness of knowledge in specific socio-cultural and political contexts, as well as the mutually constitutive relationship between science and society.
 She also has longstanding interests in the history of European encounters with ‘others’ and new interests in the global history of ‘modern’ science as well as the history of Astronomy and Astrophysics.

-Kristine earned her joint PhD at the University of Chicago in the Committee on Conceptual and Historical Studies of Science and the Department of History.
+Kristine earned her joint PhD at the University of Chicago in the Department of History and the Committee on Conceptual and Historical Studies of Science in June 2022.